 Besides offering the very best array of fun, educational and life-enriching programs that we can provide, there's nothing more important to the Enjoy!
 Team than your complete satisfaction with our services, programs and activities.

-Please send your comments or suggestions on our programs and services to CSD Director Greg Betts at email@example.com.
+Please send your comments or suggestions on our programs and services to CSD Director Robert De Geus at firstname.lastname@example.org.
 We'd love to hear your feedback!